 - Up to three pieces of your own work (preferably contrasting pieces, e.g. from different collections and/or at different price points)

 Beginner – this course is suitable for people with no previous Range Planning experience.

-Suitable for - this course has been designed for new and emerging Fine Jewellery designers and makers who sell their work either wholesale or retail
+Suitable for - this course has been designed for Fine Jewellery designers and makers who sell their work either wholesale or retail

 Who is the tutor?

 The course will be delivered by Lorna Watson, whose career spans education, design, production, consultancy and entrepreneurship.
 As a freelance designer and design consultant her clients included De Beers, Dior, Burberry, Wedgwood, and the World Gold Council; and for seven years she was Creative Director at Astley Clarke.
 Lorna spent 15 years as a senior lecturer at Central St Martins and Edinburgh College of Art, has been a New Designers judge for the past ten years, and is also currently running her own start-up business - thisisstellar.com - which produces sustainable hand-crafted luxury goods.

 This course has also been designed with additional industry insight from Jon East who undertakes consumer research for the Goldsmiths’ Company.